 • Establish a shared terminology between hiring managers and human resources (HR) staff

 for the recruiting, retention, and training of a highly-specialized workforce.

-The Framework organizes cybersecurity into seven high-level categories, each comprised of several specialty areas.
+The NICE Framework organizes cybersecurity into seven high-level categories, each comprised of several specialty areas.
 Within each category, you’ll find a list of specialty areas.